soxueren/atsd/integration/alteryx/README.md

    > ![](images/join_output.png)

 6. **Formula** tool.
-Connect its input to the **J** (_inner join_) output of the 3rd node.
+Connect its input to the **J** (_inner join_) output of the **Join** node.
 Next, create a new column named `value` to store the result.
 Fill in the expression to calculate it, and specify the correct data type.

    ![](images/add_column.png)